 1. Flitcroft, D. I. (2012).
 The complex interactions of retinal, optical and environmental factors in myopia aetiology.
 Progress in retinal and eye research, 31(6), 622-660.

-There are three treatment options available which have proven through research to be most effective in myopia control.
+There are three treatment options currently available which have proven through research to be most effective in myopia control.
 These are: compounded atropine eyedrops; orthokeratology; and specialized daily soft contact lenses.
-While the efficacy of each method has proven to be essentially equal, there are advantages and disadvantages to each method when it comes to lifestyle for the child.
-These are outlined below along with their respective cost.
+While the efficacy of each method has proven to be essentially equal, a particular method may be chosen do to the fact it fits best into lifestyle for the child.
 Methods can be combined if a child still shows myopia progression on a single method.

 Atropine drops have been used for many years especially in other countries to slow myopia progression.
 Atropine works on relaxing the accommodative or focusing mechanism of the eye.
 There is belief that progression occurs due to “focusing fatigue” from all the sustained near work children are doing.
 The problem with commercially available full-strength atropine is that it has the undesirable side effects of pupil dilation, as well as too much relaxation of the eye’s ability to focus.
 These side effects leave children light sensitive along with having difficulties reading without bifocals or reading glasses.
 This has led researchers to study diluted or compounded atropine.
 Multiple clinical studies have shown Atropine 0.01% to be as effective in controlling progression as full-strength atropine without giving children the negative side effects.
-In fact, it was found that low strength atropine provided better sustained control of progression.
-There was also no evidence of a rebound effect after stopping atropine treatment with the low dosage.
-This effect was found in some studies with the full-strength atropine.
+Atropine is relatively easy to adapt into a child’s lifestyle.
+Typical dosing is one drop in the eyes once per day.

 Control of myopic progression through ortho-k is achieved through a process known as “myopic defocus” as illustrated in the diagram below.